Your Handy 1994–99 Ferrari F355 Buyer’s Guide

 Anyone in the market for a Ferrari F355 is most likely buying from a recognized specialist or having any prospective purchase checked over by a Ferrari expert.
 However, it still pays to do your own research, so here are the key points to look for when buying this exquisite Italian.

 The body is the first place to start.
 Look for any tears in the roof of the Spider and signs of leaks from old, brittle seals in both the Spider and GTS.
 The Spider’s roof can also stop working if the potentiometers or hydraulic pump fail, so be sure it goes up and down smoothly.
-The point where the back wing meets the rear buttress is a known rot spot and almost every F355 the has seen regular use will have had a repair and respray here.
+The point where the back wing meets the rear buttress is a known rot spot and almost every F355 that has seen regular use will have had a repair and respray here.
 The quality of the work will affect the value of the car, so look carefully at the work and receipts in the history folder.

 The same is true for the front of most F355s, as the bodywork becomes stone chipped.
-A high grade respray is not something to worry about, but do check it’s been done by a good bodyshop.
-You can also check for front end crash damage by looking at the inside of the bonnet, as this usually reveals any tell-tale creases, plus the original factory satin black finish on the underside of the bonnet is very difficult to replicate—if it’s glossy, it’s been repaired.
+A high-grade respray is not something to worry about, but do check it’s been done by a good bodyshop.
+You can also check for front-end crash damage by looking at the inside of the bonnet, as this usually reveals any tell-tale creases, plus the original factory satin black finish on the underside of the bonnet is very difficult to replicate—if it’s glossy, it’s been repaired.
 While checking the body, look at the wheels, too; they have an insert when the bolts pass through and this cracks with age.
 New inserts can be pressed in, so look for evidence this work has been done.

 Aside from the usual bodywork checks, have a look inside the radiator apertures to see if they are clogged with leaves and mud, as this will rot the radiators and bodywork.
 A car where this is clear and clean points to a careful ownership history.